International Conference on Evolving Cities & Towns

 Presentation and poster awards will be selected by the Scientific Panel

 Do I need to submit a full paper?

-The ICEC 2021 conference only requires an abstract to be submitted prior to the conference.
-The abstract, however, will be peer reviewed by the Scientific Panel.
-After the conference, presenters will be invited to submit a full paper to the special issue by the conference based on the relevance of their topic.
+The ICEC 2023 conference will only require an abstract to be submitted prior to the conference which will be peer reviewed by the Scientific Panel.

 Will there be conference proceedings?

 ICEC 2023 will have a conference proceedings, all authors of accepted abstracts are invited to submit full papers to be included in the proceedings which will be indexed with a DOI.
 Further infomration, including a paper template can be found here.

 See the Proceedings of the 2nd International Conference on Evolving Cities for the conference proceedings from ICEC 2021.